julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Wednesday, June 11, 2025.
+Thursday, June 12, 2025.
 Quote of the day:

-> "The purpose of a business is to create a customer." - Peter Drucker
+> "Winning is only half of it.
+Having fun is the other half." - Bum Phillips